 Effective marketing thinking

-We want to keep marketing effectiveness as clear as possible for everyone.
-But if you do want to see under the hood a bit, here’s an overview.
+We want to make marketing effectiveness feel easy.
+That’s why the 3F’s are so useful.
+But if you want to see under the hood, here’s an overview - with full links below.

-While society has changed, human noggins are the same as they were millions of years ago on the savannas of Africa.
+While society has changed, human brains are the same as they were millions of years ago.
 They make decisions fast - so they don’t get eaten by Sabre-toothed tigers.
-And they make them while burning as little energy as they can - because there’s no shops to get chocolate in yet.
+And they make them while burning as little energy as they can - because there’s no chocolate yet.
 In short, brains evolved to focus on fast choices, not best choices.
-This means they choose things that they recognise and like, NOT what’s the most logical.
-Effective marketing works with the brains’ weird ways.
-And doing so makes it a bit more likely that your audiences’ brains choose your company (up to 12 times more).
+This means they choose things that they recognise and like, NOT what’s most logical.
+Effective marketing works with the brains’ ways - making it up to 12 times more likely audiences’ brains choose your company.

-At this point it’s easy to get caught up in the endless fields of neuroscience, and the overlaps with the ever-developing world of modern marketing jargon spirals (cue endless Linkedin discussions and enormous piles of literature on both).
-It’s honestly too much for most people to take in without vast teams and millions of pounds.
+Honestly, marketing can get overly complex, fast.
 That’s why, at Creative Commerce, we look at the really big points - and focus on the 3Fs.
-These three; Fame, Fluency and Feeling encompass, overarch and rule the rest (These three heuristics explain market share across categories and regions with an average correlation of +0.9.” - Andrew Tindall at System1 Group).
-Look after them and you win.
+These three; Fame, Fluency and Feeling encompass, overarch and rule the rest (These three heuristics explain market share across categories and regions with an average correlation of +0.9.” -Andrew Tindall at System1 Group).

 AKA the Availability Heuristic